 1. Pause and review your social calendar

-2. Listen to what your customers need and feel
+2. Listen to your customers (and employees)

-- Dismiss emotions or police tone.
+Dismiss emotions or police tone.
 People typically have legitimate reasons to feel what they feel.

 3. Be honest and transparent

 Before posting anything in support of a cause, reflect on your company history and culture.
 That might mean looking at the diversity of your teams, re-evaluating non-environmental practices, assessing the accessibility of your marketing, and more.